Note: This post was originally published in May 2021 and has been updated for accuracy and comprehensiveness.

 University of Utah Hospitals & Clinics was "experiencing long patient wait times before admission and patients being held in the ED or PACU for extended periods before admission."
 They wanted to improve the patient experience and remove inefficiencies.

-Teletracking helped to improve access to quality care.
-The bed board process was manual.
-They assisted UUHC by providing an automated tool as a way to revise their patient flow system.
-This helped with customer and employee satisfaction and discharge rate.
+Teletracking helps improve access to quality care.
+Teletracking assisted the University of Utah Hospital (UUHC) by providing an automated tool to revise its patient flow system.
+This helped increase customer and employee satisfaction and discharge rate.
 The system created transparency in bed availability, the status of discharges or transfers, and incoming patients.

 One of the most effective skills to have for healthcare professionals is time management.
 Understanding how to plan and control your time spent on daily tasks is crucial to patient safety.